Nov11/Nov11.github.io/_drafts/2018-01-01-justlistsometasks.md

 guess it'll be hard to finish reading all the books I bought.

 goodbye November.
 This month is all about disappointment & frustration.

+things doesn't change much after. stuck in a heap dump file for a while, sigh.

+I have achieved so little goals that listed above. it sucks.

 [jekyll-docs]: http://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll